 Doctors advice that the procedure should not be carried out to some patients, due to the risk of possible critical condition after the treatment.
 Some of the people who might not be the best fit for this kind of treatment include the following;

-Other than patient with specific conditions, the cupping therapy is not supposed to be applied on parts of the body that has an artery, an ulcer, a feel-able pulse, or a deep vein thrombosis.
+Other than patient with specific conditions, cupping therapy is not supposed to be applied on parts of the body that has an artery, an ulcer, a feel-able pulse, or a deep vein thrombosis.
 If the procedure is applied on areas with these vessels and conditions, then a severe condition might follow.

-Since the cupping therapy pulls blood nearer to the skin, it is therefore risky to apply it on any condition that will steer bleeding.
+Since cupping therapy pulls blood nearer to the skin, it is therefore risky to apply it on any condition that will steer bleeding.
 That is why it is discouraged on people who are vulnerable to excess bleeding or areas that will experience bleeding easily.
-All in all, it is a very safe and relaxing procedure that can help the body in many ways.
+All in all, it that can help the body in many ways.

 To be on the safe side, always consult a certified Chinese medicine practitioner if you intend to undergo cupping treatment.
 At Live Well Clinic, please consult with our key practitioner, Yunkuo Wang.